Swaha294/ipl/README.md

     for each match played by each IPL team in 2008-2020
 -   `ipl`: More information on matches from 2008 to 2020
 -   `batsman_100`: Information of top 100 batsmen of IPL
--   `bowlers_100`: Informayion of top 100 bowlers of IPL
+-   `bowlers_100`: Information of top 100 bowlers of IPL

 ## Functions Included